amerfarooq/articles/README.md

    <summary> <b>Reading postmorterms </b></summary>

-> The author talks about the most common cases of errors that have lead to large outages and failures at companies.
-These include:
+> Some of the most common cases of errors that have lead to large outages and failures at companies include:
 > 1. **Error Handling:** Most critical failures are as a result of bad error handling.
 This includes simply ignoring errors, catching the wrong exceptions and having incomplete TODOs in the error handling code.
 A significant portion of errors are easily detectable where “the error handling logic of a non-fatal error was so wrong that any statement coverage testing or more careful code reviews by the developers would have caught the bugs”.
 > 1. **Configuration:** A disproportionate number of outages are caused by configuration bugs.
 > 1. **Hardware:** Every part of a machine can fail and many components can also cause data corruption, often at rates that are much higher than advertised e.g. DRAM error rates.